 5 Modern Ways To Style A Hoodie

 This is perhaps the biggest taboo that has come with the resurgence, but dressing a hoodie up can be done these days.
-Think a well-fitted hoodie in a luxe material underneath softer tailored jacket and over a button-down shirt or polo.
-Add some tailored trousers and a minimal leather sneaker to anchor.
+Think a well-fitted hoodie in a luxe material underneath a soft-shoulder, tailored jacket or overcoat and over a button-down shirt or polo.
+Add some tailored trousers and a minimal leather sneaker or Chelsea boot to anchor.

 If in doubt, look to the Italians for their seemingly innate ability to balance proportion and softness with the hood.